 Pre-2018 vs Post-2018: The Critical Distinction

 The pre-2018 retroactivity question is genuinely unsettled.
-Do not rely on a pre-2018 conviction automatically falling under the old 5-year maximum — some officers apply the new maximum regardless.
+Do not rely on a pre-2018 conviction automatically falling under the old 5-year maximum, some officers apply the new maximum regardless.
 Use the Equivalency Engine and consult an immigration lawyer if your conviction is from before the 2018 change.
+Equivalency Engine

 Many people assume their US DUI won't show up when entering Canada.
 This assumption is wrong and dangerous.
-Canada and the United States have shared criminal records since the 1980s through the Canada–US Criminal Records Sharing agreement.
+Canada and the United States share criminal-record and border information through long-standing law-enforcement arrangements, and CBSA officers can access US criminal history when you seek entry.
 Specifically:

-• !
-Fingerprint-based checks at airports provide even deeper record access
+- !
+Fingerprint-based checks can provide even deeper record access

 Do not try to conceal your DUI.
 Misrepresentation under IRPA s.40(1)(a) creates a separate, 5-year inadmissibility that cannot be overcome by rehabilitation.
-Attempting to enter Canada knowing you are inadmissible without authorization is an IRPA s.124 offence.
-Honesty — and preparation — are your best tools.
+Attempting to enter Canada when you may be inadmissible without proper authorization is an IRPA s.124 offence.
+Honesty, and preparation, are your best tools.

 What Happens at the Canadian Border with a DUI